Michiel-VandeVelde/Thesis/content/sota.md

    and similarly miss out on certain optimizations that could be possible in hand-built parsers.

-We will go on to argue that parser-building toolkits provide a nice middle ground between both generated parsers, and hand-build parser while still providing excellent execution times according to the performed benchmark [(TODO: footnote)](https://chevrotain.io/performance/).
+We will go on to argue that parser-building toolkits provide a nice middle ground between both generated parsers, and hand-built parser while still providing excellent execution times according to the performed benchmark [(TODO: footnote)](https://chevrotain.io/performance/).

 ### Existing SPARQL/SQL parsers